itsthestranger/omni-virtual-f1-prototype/USD Scenes/README.md

 <h2>Overview</h2>
-The "USD Scenes.rar" file contains 2 scenes, "RB6_RedBullRing_Animation_with_Cams.usda" and "RB6_RedBullRing_Driving.usd".
+The provided scenes are "RB6_RedBullRing_Animation_with_Cams.usda" and "RB6_RedBullRing_Driving.usd".

 "RB6_RedBullRing_Animation_with_Cams.usda" holds an Animation of the racecar driving around the track.
 This scene can be used to test the camera switching extension, as well as the concurrent simulation in Omniverse and Unreal Engine.
 For the concurrent Simulation a live connection to Unreal Engine needs to be established (e.g. convert .usd to .live file).